 Conclusion (said by authors on camera

-Author name Akshay Shekhar: Once mastered, this technique can be done in 5 minutes per embryo if performed properly.
+Author name Akshay Shekhar: Once mastered, culturing ex-ovo chick embryos can be done in 5 minutes per embryo.

-Author name Huseyin C Yalcin: After watching this video, you should have a good understanding of how to create shell-less egg cultures suitable for imaging and microsurgery applications and for applications where the transport of cultures are necessary.
+Author name Huseyin C Yalcin: After watching this video, you should have a good understanding of how to create ex-ovo chick embryo cultures suitable for imaging and microsurgery applications and where the transport of cultures are necessary.

 Provided Media